refinedev/refine/documentation/docs/api-reference/antd/components/basic-views/list.md

 ### `canCreate` and `createButtonProps`

 `canCreate` allows us to add the create button inside the `<List>` component.
-If resource is passed a create component, **refine** adds the create button by default.
-If you want to customize this button you can use `createButtonProps` property like the code below.
+If you want to customize this button you can use `createButtonProps` property like the code below:

-Create button redirects to the create page of the resource according to the value it reads from the URL.

 ```tsx live disableScroll previewHeight=280px url=http://localhost:3000/posts
 const { Create } = RefineAntd;